ngs-docs/2021-august-remote-computing/08-version-control-git.utf8.md

 git config --global user.email you@example.com
 ```

-This may not be necessary for your current accounts as they are temporary but would become useful when working within your own Farm accounts.
+This may not be necessary for your current accounts as they are temporary but will become useful to configure when working within your own Farm accounts.

 ### Clone the repository

+Go to the GitHub repository you created, select the URL and copy it into your paste buffer.

 Run: